 - Pretreat stains.
 If the clothes have mud or food stains, use a stain remover like Shout or Zout for washable fabrics.
 Work it into the stain with your finger or a soft-bristled brush.
 If you don't have a stain remover, then use a heavy-duty liquid detergent (Tide and Persil are considered heavy-duty) that contains enough stain-lifting enzymes to remove the stain.

 - Use a hypoallergenic detergent that does not contain perfumes or dyes.
-You can purchases specialty pet detergents or simply use one recommended for babies or anyone with sensitive skin.
+You can purchase specialty pet detergents or simply use one recommended for babies or anyone with sensitive skin.
 Harsh detergents with perfumes and dyes can cause skin irritations and problems for animals.

 - If there are strong odors remaining after washing, soak the items in a solution of two quarts cool water combined with one cup baking soda overnight and then rewash.